 3. When you get lost

-Even though there is reach to sophisticated marine electronics and navigation systems, people still get lost sometimes.
+Even though there is a reach to sophisticated marine electronics and navigation systems, people sometimes get lost.
 Regardless of what gadgets you have aboard, any electrical system might have its bad day anytime, so you must always be informed of your whereabouts and how to go home.
 If your boat lacks navigational equipment, consider installing a marine navigation app on your phone, which effectively transforms it into a mini-Chartplotter.